-Since the LUP Resubmittal hearing in 1992, however, staff has not received any additional evidence regarding historic public use.
-Those LUP findings adopted the previous evidence collected regarding historic public use, including fifteen letters from the 1979 Sewald file stating that the authors had used and had seen many people using the Sewald lot for picnicking, sunbathing, hiking, dog-walking, kite flying, and nature study.
+Coastal Commission adoption of the LUP resubmitted in 1992 also included findings which adopted the previous evidence collected regarding historic public use, including fifteen letters from the 1979 Sewald file stating that the authors had used and had seen many people using the Sewald lot for picnicking, sunbathing, hiking, dog-walking, kite flying, and nature study.
 The period of public use was as early as 1922 with most of the use occurring from 1958 to 1979 (1979 is the date that the letters were written).
 As evidence that the public use continued to be substantial, Mr. Sewald applied for a permit to fence his vacant property in 1990 (3-89-250).
 Among the reasons cited by the applicant as to why the fence was needed included that "people have driven on to his property", he "has found people letting their animals loose on the property", and, the "No Trespassing signs have been torn down by drunken beachgoers."
 The Commission denied the fence permit, substantially for the same reasons that the earlier residential development had been denied, most significantly the presence of historic public use.

 By 1994, however, no new evidence on prescriptive rights had been forthcoming.
 In the absence of additional, more conclusive proof of such public rights, the Commission determined it was no longer in a position to further deny the Seawald and Boyden applications for residences.

-Indeed, as it affects the applicant's parcel, although aerial photo analysis shows extensive areas of bare sand and probable pedestrian trails on the site for the years sampled (1977, 1986, 1993), the fact that dune vegetation was documented over parts of the lot in the spring of 1996 is evidence that (at least currently) such public use is not intensive.
+As it affects the applicant's parcel, aerial photo analysis shows extensive areas of bare sand and probable pedestrian trails on the site for the years sampled (1977, 1986, 1993).
+However, the fact that dune vegetation was documented over parts of the lot in the spring of 1995 is evidence that (at least currently) such public use is not intensive.
 Instead, it appears that pedestrian use has concentrated on the adjacent Spray Ave. "paper street."

 Therefore, while the Commission notes that testimony related to past projects in the Del Monte Dunes Tract No. 2 indicates there has been general public recreational use in this area over the last 40 years, including possible use of the applicant's site, there is still not sufficient evidence to more conclusively support a finding that the area is subject to prescriptive rights.
-The Commission also observes that no entity or individual recently has raised this concern by submitting new evidence or stepping forward to litigate this matter.
+Although additional evidence of public use of the area, including petitions and photographs, was given at the Commission's October 1996 hearing relevant to the permit for construction of the adjacent residence at 23 Spray Avenue, this information was insufficient to establish prescriptive rights.
+Further, no entity or individual has stepped forward to litigate this matter.
 Thus, the Commission is not in a position to find that there is sufficient evidence in this case to justify a denial of the applicant's proposal based on the conclusion that the parcel is subject to prescriptive rights.
 Moreover, there also is insufficient evidence of prescriptive rights to avoid a claim of a taking if the Commission determined that it should deny all use of the property.